 - Water/Wastewater Operations

 - Utility Privatization

 U.S. Army Department of Public Works (DW) CADD Systems and Facility Management Support

-The BRIC provides facilities, infrastructure, and engineering record keeping support to Fort Devens Department of Public Works (DPW) under a prime contract.
-We support the DPW with the following services: research, investigate, and organize the electronic and paper drawing records; create CADD drawings of buildings, infrastructure, and facilities from hard copy drawings that maintain the Government record drawing database; perform field verification of site conditions; organize and file drawings and engineering records; and reproduce drawings and records.
+BRIC provides facilities, infrastructure, and engineering record keeping support to Fort Devens Department of Public Works (DPW).
+Under this prime contract, we support the DPW by supplying the following services: research, investigate, and organize the electronic and paper drawing records; create CADD drawings of buildings, infrastructure, and facilities from hard copy drawings that maintain the Government record drawing database; perform field verification of site conditions; organize and file drawings and engineering records; and reproduce drawings and records.
 Our on-site personnel operate as energy conservation coordinators by overseeing and coordinating building energy monitor (BEM) services for all buildings that the DPW requests for maintenance and repair.
 We provide facility management by visiting base facilities, buildings, pavements, grounds, and activities to evaluate the facility condition and verify record information.
-We additionally escort work crews, contractors, external evaluators, inspectors, and other external visitors working at or visiting the base.
+We also escort work crews, contractors, external evaluators, inspectors, and other external visitors on the base.

-The BRIC team consists of a diverse group of professionals with expertise in mission-critical information technology (IT), systems integration, and logistics support services.
-Our client partners include federal agencies, such as the Department of Defense and both small and large federal contracting partners.
+BRIC’s team consists of a diverse group of professionals with expertise in mission-critical IT, systems integration, and logistics support services.
+Our clients include federal agencies, such as the Department of Defense and both small and large federal contracting partners.